dwyl/image-classifier/README.md

 #### 2.2 Defining `Javascript` hook

+We provide a basic user experience.
+We let the user click on a button to start and stop the recording.
+We do not try to resample the audio to say 16kHz nor provide automatic start/stop recording.
 We next define the hook in a new JS file, located in the `assets/js` folder.
 The important part is the `Phoenix.js` function `upload`, to which we pass an identifier `"speech"`